glowmouse/beefocus/README.md

   it worked almost flawlessly.
 The issues that I want to fix before "Version 1.0" are tracked on the [Github Project Issues Page].
 - The [Prototype ESP8266 Firmware] is posted.
-- There is a [Prototype INDI Driver].
+- There is a Prototype INDI Driver.
 I need to refactor the INDI driver once I'm finished making changes to the firmware and ask to have my driver pulled into the [Main INDI Project].
 - I've published a [Prototype Board Design].
 I made my prototype using